delta-io/delta/PROTOCOL.md

 date| A calendar date, represented as a year-month-day triple without a timezone. timestamp| Microsecond precision timestamp without a timezone.

+Note: Existing tables may have `void` data type columns.
+Behavior is undefined for `void` data type columns but it is recommended to drop any `void` data type columns on reads (as is implemented by the Spark connector).

 ### Struct Type

 A struct is used to represent both the top-level schema of the table as well as struct columns that contain nested columns.
 A struct is encoded as a JSON object with the following fields: